What's in a name?

 Apparently some church leaders aren't so sure.

-I’ve noticed a growing trend, at least in my own city, of churches renaming themselves in an apparent effort to invigorate a plateaued or even declining situation.
-Usually it is a church start that has been going at it for a few years, hasn’t caught fire, so the thinking is that it’s best to reboot.
+There is a continuing trend of churches renaming themselves in an apparent effort to invigorate a plateaued or even declining situation.
+Usually it is a church start that has been going at it for a few years, hasn't caught fire, so the thinking is that it's best to reboot.

 But I hope they are doing more than rebranding.
-I hope they are doing more than a new logo, new website, or new location.
+I hope they are doing more than creating a new logo, new website or new location.
 I hope they are not simply renaming the church, but rethinking it.
 Because a new name – actually, any name – is not substantive.

-A bad name might work against you, but that’s not usually the case in the church renaming phenomenon I’m observing.
-Nor is a bout of bad publicity that makes you want to distance yourself from a public relations disaster usually at hand.
+A bad name might work against you, but that's not usually the case in the church-renaming phenomenon I've observed.
+Nor is a string of bad publicity that makes you want to distance yourself from a public relations disaster usually at hand.

 But that's not what is going to happen.

-It’s like putting a new coat of paint on a house that just won’t sell.
-The paint may freshen up a drive-by, but that’s about all.
-The house is still…well, the house it was.
-It has the same square footage, the same floor plan, and the same number of bedrooms and bathrooms.
+It's like putting a new coat of paint on a house that just won't sell.
+The paint may freshen up the curb appeal, but that's about it.
+The house is still… well, the house it was.
+It has the same square footage, the same floor plan and the same number of bedrooms and bathrooms.

-*A new commitment toward learning how to effectively explain the gospel to a “nones” world
+- a new commitment toward learning how to effectively explain the gospel to a growing world of "nones";

 Well, you get my point.